JonasMendez/SORTER/README.md

 -wd WORKING DIRECTORY
 -ref PROBE REFERENCE DIRECTORY (FASTA FILE) SAME AS Phase1.py -loci NUMBER OF REFERENCE LOCI SAME AS Phase1.py
--c1 1st CLUSTER ID (WITHIN SAMPLE FOR CONSENSUS ALLELES, .85 - .90 Recommended)
+-c1 1st CLUSTER ID (WITHIN SAMPLE FOR CONSENSUS ALLELES, .85 - .90 Recommended For allopolyploids)
 -trimgalore RUN TRIMGALORE TO TRIM RAW READS?
 (T/F)*** -spades RUN SPADES ASSEMBLY?
 (T/F)***
--onlyprocess (T/F) ONLY RUN TRIMGALORE AND SPADES FOR CONTIG PROCESSING; RUN AGAIN WITH -trimgalore and -spades as F FOR PIPELINE (set as F if running processing + pipeline in one run)
+-onlyprocess (T/F) ONLY RUN TRIMGALORE AND SPADES FOR CONTIG PROCESSING?; RUN AGAIN WITH -trimgalore and -spades as F FOR PIPELINE (set as F if running processing + pipeline in one run)
 -cs TAKE SPADES CONTIGS or SCAFFOLDS?
 (MUST INPUT AS: scaffold or contig) -csn TAKE N CONTIGS/SCAFFOLDS PER LOCUS PER SAMPLE FOR CONSENSUS ALLELES.
 DEPENDING ON SUSPECTED PLOIDY, MULTIPLY BY 2 TO ACCOUNT FOR HETEROZYGOUS VARIANTS (i.e. tetraploid 4*2=8, triploid 3*2=6.
 8-10 for unknown samples is recommended)
 -csl ONLY TAKE CONTIGS/SCAFFOLDS LARGER THAN N LENGTH -pq PHASE QUALITY; SAMTOOLS -Q FLAG; MINIMUM READS TO CALL A PHASE (atleast 20 recommended) -n PERCENT OF MISSING DATA (N) ALLOWED IN PHASED SEQUENCES? (atleast 50% bp representation recommended, input as -n 50 , NOT AS DECIMAL)
--al number of iterations for MAFFT alignments (1000 recommended) -indel indels have to be present in atleast XX% of sequences to be kept (0.25 recommended for ~50 samples, be aware of the number of samples you are processing)
+-al number of iterations for MAFFT alignments (1000 recommended) -indel indels have to be present in atleast XX% of sequences to be kept; 0.25 recommended for ~50 samples (INPUT AS DECIMAL)

 ***Make 'F' if you have already RUN TRIMGALORE or SPADES for your paired end reads